A Comprehensive Biographical Analysis

 Bladen Co, was formed in 1734 as Bladen Precinct of Bath County, from New Hanover Precinct, and from 1734 until 1750 took in all the settlements to the north, northwest, and west.
 The following early counties were formed from Bladen: Anson, 1750; Orange (partly), 1752; Cumberland, 1754; Brunswick (partly), 1764; Robeson, 1787; etc.

-pages 28-30, John Dunn was a resident of Bohemia Manor, in Cecil, Maryland, in 1743, and was there at the time his daughter, Priscilla, met her future husband, and this link shows the Polk Farm, right next to the Rumsey Farm.
+Priscilla, daughter of John Dunn and Katherine, married Thomas Polk, Jr., who was born in Cecil, Maryland, and according to Carolina Cradle: Settlement of the Northwest Carolina Frontier, 1747-1762, by Robert W. Ramsey, pages 28-30, John Dunn was a resident of Bohemia Manor, in Cecil, Maryland, in 1743, and was there at the time his daughter, Priscilla, met her future husband, and this link shows the Polk Farm, right next to the Rumsey Farm.

 Priscilla's brother, "Jack" was captured by the Shawnee, on Feb.
 8, 1778, along with Daniel Boone, and briefly lived among the Makujay sept.
 Boone escaped after four months, and returned to Boonesborough, to prepare the fort for a raid.
 Jack Dunn also escaped early, and joined Benjamin Logan's Kentucky Militia.
-In 1780, when the Shawnee still had not launched an attack on Boonesborough, Jack defected, and returned to his former tribe, with a warning, in a foolish effort to secretly learn of their plan, and to attempt a rescue of the other captives.
+In 1780, when the Shawnee still had not launched an attack on Boonesborough, Jack defected, and returned to his former tribe, perhaps with a warning, or in a foolish effort to secretly learn of their plan, and to attempt a rescue of the other captives.
 The Shawnees did not trust him, called off the raid, and burned Jack at the stake.

 John's and Frances' son, Bartholomew, begat Isaac, who begat Susannah, who married William Bennett.
 We see Richard Bennett, of Queen Ann County, Maryland, into whose family, Susannah married.

 Rev. Jethro Rumple claimed that John Dunn briefly resided in Charleston, before coming to Salisbury, unaware that John had previously resided in North Carolina before his brief residency in South Carolina, nor does Rumple make any mention of John's visits to Virginia and Maryland prior to the founding of Rowan.
-Apparently, Rev. Rumple's sources were extremely lacking. https://www.ancestraltrackers.net/nc/rowan/history-rowan-county.pdf
+Apparently, Rev. Rumple's sources were extremely lacking.

 The biography of John Ross Dunn, by Archibald D. Murphey, claims that John Dunn was from Ireland, when we know he was from the Dunn family of Virginia.
 See Anson County NcArchives Biographies, by Leonard Wilson (1916).
 NCpedia also makes that error, and while including some of the information from the Family tree book, overlooks a lot of it, specifically the details involving the first half of his life with his first wife, Frances, and also, completely omits that source from its referrences.
 The University of North Carolina makes the same erroneous claim that he was Irish, and also makes the claim that John Ross Dunn was the Salisbury lawyer who was arrested, although documents simply indicate that his name was John Dunn.